maybleMyers/chromaforge/README.md

     Improve memory management when offloading with async. async should be the fastest way to offload.
 Offloading with radiance improved, still slow though.
 9/24/2025
     One trainer lora should load correctly now.
-9/19/2025
-    Added support for RamTorch memory management system using normal chroma models.
-Use it by moidfying your webui-user.bat's set COMMANDLINE_ARGS= --use-ramtorch-chroma https://github.com/lodestone-rock/RamTorch
 9/2/2025
     Add res 2s, res 6s and res 16s samplers to main.
 Thanks to ClownsharkBatwing https://github.com/ClownsharkBatwing/RES4LYF
 8/29/2025